bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 43°
+- 42°
-- light rainmist
+- moderate rainmist
 - 82% humidity
-- 5 mph wind
+- 7 mph wind
 - 100% cloud cover
-- 19 AQI 🟩
+- 20 AQI 🟩
-- 0.4 inches of precipitation in the past 24 hours
+- 0.47 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>